- Page Count: 699

 – seeing Cassian in action commanding troops as the general

-– Elain really reminded me of Eowyn in the Houses of Healing (and… other moments).
-Her character arc also kind of reminded me of Elide from TOG at times? yay
+– Elain reminded me of Eowyn in the Houses of Healing (and… certain other moments)

 – Rhys shows Feyre the library he turned into a refuge for women recovering from abuse and it’s more than a side comment — like Mor and Rhys genuinely care for their mental health and also seek refuge there themselves